 14 Tips for the Self-Image You Deserve!April 25, 2016

 Have you ever lost weight but were still dissatisfied with how your body looked?
 Yes?
 You can relax because you’re in good company.
 One of the most common adjustment issues for people who have lost weight is having a negative self-image.
 People who struggle with this problem typically have a long history with it but, after losing weight, it can play out differently.
+You need to have the self-image you deserve.

 Before weight loss, it may have been a matter of general body image dissatisfaction.
 After losing weight, it may be a matter of sagging skin of the stomach, breasts, legs, and arms.
 Even though the weight loss is evident to all, the person who lost the weight has a unique perspective.
 What we see, and what the rest of us see from the outside, can be two entirely different views.
 People who experience dramatic weight loss understand that it takes a while for “the head to catch up with the body.”